Lamia: Poine of Argos

 The story surrounds the tragedy of the daughter of King Crotopus of Argos named Psamathe, whose child by Apollo dies and she is executed for suspected promiscuity.
 Apollo as punishment then sends the child-devouring monster to Argos.

 In Statius' version, the monster had a woman's face and breasts, and a hissing snake protruding from the cleft of her rusty-colored forehead, and it would slide into children's bedrooms to snatch them.
 According to a scholiast to Ovid, it had a serpent's body carrying a human face.

 In Pausanias's version, the monster is called Poinē (ποινή), meaning "punishment" or "vengeance", but there is nothing about a snake on her forehead.

 One evidence this may be a double of the Lamia comes from Plutarch, who equates the word empousa with poinē.

 Libyan myth

 A second example is a colony of man-eating monsters in Libya, described by Dio Chrysostom.
-These monsters had a woman's torso, the lower extremities of a snake, and beastly hands.
-The idea that these creatures were lamiai seems to originate with Alex Scobie (1977), and accepted by other commentators.
+These monsters had a woman's torso and beastly hands, and "all the lower part was snake, ending in the snake's baleful head".
+The idea that these creatures were lamiai seems to originate with Alex Scobie (1977), and to be accepted by other commentators.